 John paid a woman to be his guide while he visited Thailand.
 After two days everything went well however he suddenly missed his camera.
 He blamed her for taking his camera and asked to see her Thai ID card.
-Instead of going to the police to lay a charge of theft, he decided that he was going to hold onto her ID card until she gives back the camera.
+Instead of going to the police to lay a charge of theft.
+He decided that he was going to hold onto her ID card until she gives back the camera.
 This created a new problem he did not think of.
 She went to police station to lay a charge of kidnapping.

 “If the maximum punishable imprisonment term of 10 years or longer the Court will have the power to issue several detention orders consecutively for not longer than 12 days each but to a maximum of 84 days”

-- 1. Always seek legal assistance once arrested;
+1. Always seek legal assistance once arrested;

-- 2. Don’t make any statements unless you have a lawyer who speaks English;
+2. Don’t make any statements unless you have a lawyer who speaks English;

-- 3. Your Embassy is normally of little help once arrested;
+3. Your Embassy is normally of little help once arrested;

-- 4. Don’t hold anyone’s ID card while in Thailand unless it is by consent.
+4. Don’t hold anyone’s ID card while in Thailand unless it is by consent.

 If you look at the article on arrest you have the right to make a telephone call to an attorney if you are arrested in Thailand.
 There are not many expatriate law firms or lawyers who speak good English in Thailand.
-This is a common problem so always remember the contact details of an expatriate law firm with a criminal lawyer on staff that can assist you.
+This is a common problem so always remember the contact details of an expatriate law firm in Thailand with a criminal lawyer on staff that can assist you.
 Just add the telephone number to your mobile phone in the event of a problem.
 Note that taking your illegitimate child in Thailand without the consent of his/her mother would also be kidnapping.
 See the article on child legitimisation.

 Remember that you have the right to remain silent once arrested in Thailand.
 It is always good to keep your mouth and not sign anything unless you have a criminal attorney present that can explain the consequences in good English.
 Remember that child kidnapping Thailand is not that uncommon during divorce.

 The information contained on our website is for general information purposes only and does not constitute legal advice.
-For further information, please contact us.